adem-m/el_presidente/README.md

  The source code is compliant with the clean code guidelines.
 There was several refactoring session to be sure that the code is still clear and maintenable.

+ ### Game Loop

+ The State Pattern is used to switch between the different screens: there is a Screen abstract class that implements a "handleInput" method in order to do something according to a user command.
+That method is called in an infinite loop in the App class.
+In this case, the context is the App class, and the State is the Screen class.
+A stack is used to save the previous screens when navigating, so that it is always possible to go back to a previous screen (depending on the current screen).

+ ### Game creation

+ While navigating between the different screens, the user will be asked to choose a difficulty, a scenario (from which the different events will be chosen) and a mode.
+All these attributes are needed to build a State instance for the game.
+A Builder Pattern is used to collect and save the different properties before building a State instance when the user reaches the PlayScreen.

+ ### Gameplay

+ The user will have to make different choices in a game, some might lead to their downfall !
+At the moment, two modes are implemented: the scenario mode and the sandbox mode.
+Both will need a theme (for instance Tsar or FMA), the difference lies in the selection of the events.
+In Scenario Mode, the events have a specific order and when the user reaches the last one, the game is won and the user is sent back to the MainTitleScreen.
+In Sanbox Mode however, the events are randomly pulled from the event pool, only an event compatible with the current season can be picked.

 ## Collaborators
 Paolo MANAOIS
 Ichaï CHTITSKI
 Adem MRIZAK

+## Notes

+This project was partially realized with the help of ***Design Patterns*** - *Apprendre la conception de logiciels en réalisant un jeu vidéo (avec exercices et corrigés)* by Philippe GOSSELIN, published by eni